ignacio/lua-appveyor-example/README.md

 This repository is intended as an example of how to integrate your Lua project with [AppVeyor](https://ci.appveyor.com/), providing you with continuous integration on a Windows environment.

-This sample builds a matrix with Lua (versions 5.1, 5.2 and 5.3) and LuaJIT (2.0 and 2.1).
-That means that each time you commit some changes, five jobs will be queued, so your code will be run using each of those versions.
+Just add `appveyor.yml` and the `.appveyor` folder to your repository, follow the steps to [enable integration](http://www.appveyor.com/docs) with AppVeyor and that's it.

+Each time you push some changes to your repository, or someone sends you a pull request, the code will be checked out, built and tested with different versions of Lua (and LuaJIT), for both 32 and 64 bits, using different compilers.

+All those combinations form what is known as a "build matrix".
+The matrix is comprised of "build jobs".
+Each build job will download and build a given Lua and LuaRocks version, using a given compiler, for the given platform.
+So, one build job could be "Lua 5.3.1 64 bits using Visual Studio 2015", another one could be "Lua 5.2.4 32 bits using MinGW", etc.

+- Supported Lua versions are 5.1, 5.2 and 5.3.
+- Supported LuaJIT versions are 2.0.4 and 2.1
+- Supported compilers are Visual Studio 2012 to 2015 (for both 32 and 64 bits), Visual Studio 2008 and 2010 (only for 32 bits) and MinGW (only for 32 bits).

+Note: It is best to edit the `appveyor.yml` file to suite your needs.
+You probably won't need to run tests using all those different compilers, or you're just interested in a certain Lua version.
+See the _Customizing the environment_ section below.

 So, each job will do the following:
 * Install the appropiate Lua (using [luawinmake](https://github.com/Tieske/luawinmake)) or LuaJIT version.
 * Install [LuaRocks](https://luarocks.org/) (2.2.2)
-* Build and install a sample Lua module containing C and Lua parts
+* Build and install a sample Lua module containing C and Lua parts, using the selected compiler.
 * Run tests using [Telescope](https://github.com/norman/telescope)

-This sample is based on Alexey Melnichuk's [lua-travis-example](https://github.com/moteus/lua-travis-example).
+This project is based on Alexey Melnichuk's [lua-travis-example](https://github.com/moteus/lua-travis-example).

 ## Customizing the environment

 By default, you can set a test matrix with different Lua and LuaJIT versions.
 Using the `LUA_VER` variable yo specify the full Lua version to use (i.e. 5.2.4).
 Using the `LJ_VER` variable, you specify the LuaJIT version to use (i.e. 2.0.4).
 LuaJIT 2.1 is special in that it is currently tracking the HEAD of its git repository.

+The C compiler to be used is chosen ìn the `configuration` section of the `appveyor.yml` file, and the platform (32 or 64 bits) is chosen in the `platform` section.

 The following variables can also be overridden if necessary: